 No. Posters are evaluated on appropriateness of the subject matter.
 Thus, some agriculture projects would be appropriate for the Biology area and educational psychology could be presented under Psychology, even if the department were housed in a College of Education.
 If you have questions as to whether or not your research fits into one of the available categories please write to URDC@mail.wvu.edu.

 How many students can be attached to my poster?

 A maximum of three students may attend with each poster.

 May a student be a presenter on more than one poster?

 No. Students may co-author more than one poster, but may be a presenter on only one. (i.e., Your name can appear on multiple posters, but you may only be listed in the abstract booklet for one.)
-If your name is entered more than once on the submissions website, the URDC steering committee will remove your name from all but one submission, and may do so without consulting you.
+If your name is entered more than once on the submissions website, the URDC steering committee may remove your name from all but one submission, and may do so without consulting you.

 How many coauthors are allowed on the poster?